 The focus of our gifted and talented programming is to discover and nurture students' gifts and talents with the ultimate goal to maximize achievement and support students in their unique growth trajectory.
-Gifted & talented program services are aligned to our Multi-tiered Systems of Support.
+Gifted & talented program services are aligned to our Multilevel Systems of Support.

 Counseling, social-emotional support, and collaboration with parents is provided at all tiers of identification.

 - What does the gifted & talented identification process look like?

 - When do services begin?

 - What if my child is an advanced student but has not been identified yet for gifted & talented services?